CSES-Open-Source/cses-tritonscript/README.md

 Join our [discord](https://discord.gg/pP4B9u25Vs) here!

 ## Issues
 You can find all the open issues under the "Issues" tab.
 Choose one of the issues and implement that feature following the steps described [here](#how-it-works).
+Whenever you open a pull request (step 4 in the steps described), make sure you add the corresponding issue to the PR.

 # Project Leaderboard